bamorgan13/blizzard-api-sandbox/README.md

 * Display currently equiped gear, with Wowhead tooltips for each piece
 * Cache previously retrieced character and equipment data to prevent unnecessary requests
 * Display history of viewed characters to aid in caching demonstration
+* Display pet and mount collections, as well as filter these results

 ### Architecture and Technologies
 * React is used to render HTML, utilizing hooks to maintain completely functional components